History of Turkish Coffee

 Turkish Coffee in Europe

-The Wiennese had spread the taste of coffee all over Europe.
-Even the famous composer Bach hod written a Coffee Song.
+The Viennese had spread the taste of coffee all over Europe.
+Even the famous composer Bach had written a song about coffee.
 Coffee has a special value in the daily lives of Turkish people.
 Families meet and are introduced over coffee when marriage arrangements are discussed.
-Fortune telling through reading the left over grains is a popular topic among ladies.
+Fortune telling through reading the leftover grains is a popular topic among ladies.

-The well cooked coffee is covered with foam.
-The long handled special pot is filled with cold water.
-1 teaspoon of coffee per cup is added and boiled, stirring occasionally, until it starts foaming and rising.
-Sometimes double roosted Turkish Delight is served along with coffee.
+The well-cooked coffee is covered with foam.
+The long-handled special pot is filled with cold water.
+1 teaspoon of coffee per cup is added and boiled, stirring occasionally until it starts foaming and rising.
+Sometimes double roasted Turkish Delight is served along with coffee.

-During the last years of Ottoman (Empire tea was also served in coffee houses.
-The best tea is grown in Rize and around.
-In Turkey, tea is widely consumed throughout the dau.
+During the last years of the Ottoman Empire tea was also served in coffee houses.
+The best Turkish tea is grown in Rize and around.
+In Turkey, tea is widely consumed throughout the day.
 Turkish people seldom skip breakfast.
-During the cold winter months various kinds of cheese, salami, sousage, pastirami, jams and kinds of honey is consumed along freshly squeezed orange, tangarine and pomgranate juices.
-Breakfast tables never lack kinds of olives, eggs and bread.
+During the cold winter months various kinds of cheese, salami, sausage, pastrami, jams, and kinds of honey are consumed along with freshly squeezed orange, tangerine, and pomegranate juices.
+Breakfast tables never lack kinds of olives, eggs, and bread.

-During summer months ujater melon, sugar melon, tomatoes, green pepper, grapes and peaches are added to the menu.
+During the summer months watermelon, sugar melon, tomatoes, green pepper, grapes, and peaches are added to the menu.
 Breakfasts always consist of various kinds of fresh products.